 Drive the Blue Ridge Parkway

-If you still have time to spend nearby before heading back home then take a drive on the Blue Ridge Parkway and head toward Great Smoky Mountains National Park.
+If you still have time to spend nearby before heading back home then explore some of the other National Parks on the East Coast and take a drive on the Blue Ridge Parkway then head toward Great Smoky Mountains National Park.

 You may not have time to make it all the way down to the park on the NC/TN line, but however long you can spend on the Parkway will be worth it.